kalondepeace/Celo-Faucet/README.md

 Inside the function, first check the last time the user requested for the tokens.
 It should be more than 24 hours from the current time.

-You make sure this condition is always met before sending th tokens, by using the keyword `require`.
-If the condition inside the require keyword fails, the whole function will stop executing.
+You make sure this condition is always met before sending the tokens, by using the keyword `require`.
+If the condition inside the require method fails, the whole function will stop executing.
 [Learn more about require](https://docs.soliditylang.org/en/v0.8.18/control-structures.html#error-handling-assert-require-revert-and-exceptions)

 Next, you check to make sure the smart contract has enough Celo tokens to send to the user.

-Now that all the above conditions, you go ahead and transfer the amount of tokens requested from the contract to the user's address.
+If all the above conditions are met, you go ahead and transfer the amount of tokens requested from the contract to the user's address.

 Lastly, you update the last time that the user requested the tokens.
 Assign it the `block.timestamp`, which references the time when the function was executed. block.timestamp is a global variable.
 [Learn more about global variables](https://docs.soliditylang.org/en/v0.8.17/units-and-global-variables.html)

 ### 1.5 Swap Token Function

-What shuold happens if a user needs more tokens when the 24 hour gap has not elapsed?.
+What should happens if a user needs more tokens when the 24 hour gap has not elapsed?.
 In this section, you will enable the user to receive Celo tokens by completing a certain task.

 The task for our case is deposting another token(cUSD) in our smart contract and in return, a user will receieve an equivalent amount of Celo tokens in their wallet.